-- On June 19, 2014, the Receiver caused Crocus to commence proceedings • against Leon Norman Ledohowski ("Leo"), LRC Holding Corporation Inc., and Canad Corporation Ltd. ("Canad") as Respondents in a Court of Queen's Bench filing.
+• On June 19, 2014, the Receiver caused Crocus to commence proceedings against Leon Norman Ledohowski ("Leo"), LRC Holding Corporation Inc., and Canad Corporation Ltd. ("Canad") as Respondents in a Court of Queen's Bench filing.
 In its Notice of Application, Crocus sought various forms of relief including declarations that Leo had exercised his powers as a director of Canad, and that Canad had conducted its business and affairs in a manner that was oppressive of, or unfairly prejudicial to, or which unfairly disregarded, the interests of Crocus as a shareholder of Canad.
 The Notice of Application also sought an Order that Canad be liquidated and dissolved and that the proceeds from such liquidation be distributed to the shareholders of Canad.
 The Notice of Application was supported by an Affidavit sworn by Steven P. Peleck (the "Peleck Affidavit"), in his capacity as Senior Vice-President of the Receiver.
 Counsel for Canad filed a motion seeking an order expunging certain parts of the Peleck Affidavit.
-The motion was heard on May 27, 2015 and, during submissions before Madam Justice Pfeutzner, it was agreed that the Notice of Application and Affidavit would be expunged with leave to file amended documents. - On July 17, 2015, an Amended Notice of Application was filed seeking various forms of relief including declarations that Leo had exercised his powers as a director of Canad and that Canad had conducted its business and affairs in a manner that was oppressive of, or unfairly prejudicial to, or which unfairly disregarded, the interest of Crocus as a shareholder of Canada.
+The motion was heard on May 27, 2015 and, during submissions before Madam Justice Pfeutzner, it was agreed that the Notice of Application and Affidavit would be expunged with leave to file amended documents.

+- On July 17, 2015, an Amended Notice of Application was filed seeking various forms of relief including declarations that Leo had exercised his powers as a director of Canad and that Canad had conducted its business and affairs in a manner that was oppressive of, or unfairly prejudicial to, or which unfairly disregarded, the interest of Crocus as a shareholder of Canada.
 The Amended Notice of Application also sought an Order that Canad be liquidated and dissolved and that the proceeds from such liquidation be distributed to the shareholders of Canad.
 The Amended Notice of Application was supported by an Affidavit sworn by Brent Warga (the "Warga Affidavit"), in his capacity as Senior Vice-President of the Receiver.
 The Respondents filed affidavit evidence on May 31, 2016.
-Accordingly, cross-examinations on affidavits which were rescheduled from March 2016 to May 2016 at the request of the Respondents did not occur, and a new cross-examination date has not yet been determined. - On September 12, 2016, the Receiver, along with its legal counsel, met with Canad to revisit whether an exit strategy for Crocus could be mutually agreed upon.
-Communications with Canad continue, and in the event that an exit strategy is not reached, the litigation proceedings will continue.
+Cross-examinations on affidavits, which were rescheduled from March 2016 to May 2016 at the request of the Respondents, did not occur and new cross-examination dates have not yet been determined. - On September 12, 2016, the Receiver, along with its legal counsel, met with Canad to revisit whether an exit strategy for Crocus could be mutually agreed upon.
+Although continued dialogue between the Receiver and Canad did occur subsequent to this meeting, an exit strategy was not reached and the litigation proceedings will continue.